mpaulacaldas/learning-copernicus/README.md

 )
 ```

-The script [`rgee-example.R`](rgee-exemple.R) contains a quick demo
+Script:

-showing how to extract the average monthly temperature for areas using
+- [`rgee-example.R`](rgee-exemple.R): Quick demo showing how to extract
-ERA5-Land datasets.
+  the average monthly temperature for areas using ERA5-Land datasets.

 ### Using Python, with `ee` and `geemap`